Las Cigarreras Industrial Complex

-During its four phases of development, the intervention aims to generate a technological-cultural complex that drives the urban regeneration of the area, whilst boosts the incorporation of new technology companies in Alicante and, at the same time, houses a socio-cultural use that improves its residents’ lives.
+Across its four phases of development, the intervention aims to generate a technological and cultural complex that contributes to the urban regeneration of the area, while encouraging the establishment of new technology companies in Alicante.
+At the same time, it incorporates socio-cultural uses designed to improve the quality of life of local residents.

 Casa Misericordia

-The intervention maintains the spatial quality and materials that the former building enjoyed in order to evoke its original atmosphere.
-We have used vegetation to represent tobacco in an abstract way, while the steel framework of the large pergolas that articulate the outdoor area works as a sculptural materialization of tobacco.
+The intervention preserves the spatial qualities and materials of the original building in order to evoke its former atmosphere.
+Vegetation is used to represent tobacco in an abstract way, while the steel framework of the large pergolas that structure the outdoor area acts as a sculptural interpretation of the same theme.

-In addition to connecting the complex with its surroundings, these elements allow combining and differentiating various uses in a wide area.
-Thus, the large pergolas transform the disused esplanade into a fresh orchard that attracts, as a public space, the residents and visitors while articulating the areas and extending the garden in all of them.
+In addition to connecting the complex with its surroundings, these elements allow different uses to coexist within a large open area while remaining clearly defined.
+The pergolas transform the former disused esplanade into a shaded garden that attracts both residents and visitors, while organising the different areas and extending the landscaped character throughout the site.

-Finally, we decided to articulate the whole complex by means of a connecting gallery that crosses its axis.
-This gallery uses a corridor that has historically served to internally articulate all the buildings together.
+Finally, the complex is articulated through a connecting gallery that crosses its main axis.
+This gallery follows a corridor that historically served to link the different buildings internally.

-The following phases include the development and rehabilitation of the rest of Las Cigarreras warehouses for socio-cultural and educational purpouses.
-The rehabilitation includes the addition of a green roof to the factory’s old drying room.
+The following phases will involve the development and rehabilitation of the remaining Las Cigarreras warehouses for socio-cultural and educational purposes.
+The rehabilitation strategy also includes the addition of a green roof to the factory's former drying room.

 Integrated Sustainable Urban Development Strategy (EDUSI)

-The project is part of ‘Area Cigarreras’, an integrated sustainable urban development strategy (EDUSI) designed by the Alicante City Council.
-Its mission is to recover and revitalize an important urban area that includes four historic districts and two of the city’s most emblematic mountains, crowned by two castles and covered by extensive green areas.
-The old Las Cigarreras cigar factory is an element of great relevance in Alicante’s cultural heritage and historical memory.
+The project forms part of "Area Cigarreras", an Integrated Sustainable Urban Development Strategy, known as EDUSI, developed by Alicante City Council.
+Its mission is to recover and revitalise an important urban area that includes four historic districts and two of the city's most emblematic mountains, crowned by two castles and covered by extensive green areas.

 Architects